nerdburn/supabase-starter/README.md

 ## Local development

 Start by creating a `.env.local` file in the project root.
 You can use the [1Password Generator](https://1password.com/password-generator/) to create a random session secret easily.
+You'll need to go to [Supabase](https://supabase.com/) to create an account and a project to get the values below.

 ```
 NEXT_PUBLIC_ENV=dev